 For example, many shared inbox tools allow you to add internal notes.
 This feature comes in handy when escalating an issue so you can provide context for another team member — or when you want to add more detail to a conversation in the event that someone else needs to handle a similar question or request in the future.

 With Collaborative Inbox, you’re not able to do that.
-If someone takes over a conversation from another agent, they need to get any additional context in real time — which isn’t always possible — or they have to read through the entire thread of conversation.
+If someone takes over a conversation from another employee, they need to get any additional context in real time — which isn’t always possible — or they have to read through the entire email thread.

-All that means more work for your agents and longer wait times for customers.
+All that means more work for your team and longer wait times for those that need help.
 Having access to collaborative tools sets everyone up for success and is well worth it if you have the necessary resources.

-Is Google Collaborative Inbox right for your company?
+Is Google Collaborative Inbox right for your organization?

 Making the choice to go with any tool — paid or otherwise — is an investment.
 At the very least, it requires time to set up and learn the product, so it's something worth taking time to truly consider.

 As it relates to Google Collaborative Inbox, there’s just one question you need to answer: